alexgibbs606/UnitedFrontEvents/readme.md

 ## Modding and Contributions

-If you're interested in contributing, check out the [contributing page](docs/contributing.md).
+If you're interested in contributing, check out the [contributions page](docs/readme.md).

-If you're interested in learning how to make simple additions to squad, I've left some detailed documentation of what I've learned in the [modding guide](docs/moddingGuide.md).
+If you're interested in learning how to make simple additions to squad, I've left some detailed documentation of what I've learned in the [modding guide](docs/moddingGuide.md) and [creating assets guide](docs/creatingAssets.md).